Chia seeds may be tiny, but they pack a punch. Check out these benefits of chia seeds and see how you can easily add this seed to your diet.

 - Use as an egg substitute in baking

 One of the best benefits of chia seeds is that they are so simple to incorporate into your diet.
-You don’t need to grind them (like flax seeds for example) to make them digestible.
 They mix well with liquids, and they are a simple but quick addition of nutrients to a variety of foods.

-One thing to note, because they are so high in fiber, it’s best to add them to your daily regimen slowly.
+One thing to note, because they are so high in fiber, it’s best to add them to your daily regimen slowly to avoid an upset tummy.
 If you typically eat a lot of fiber, you’ll be okay.

 A controlled study indicated that bone health and density were improved when the diet was supplemented with chia seeds.
 It’s kinda cool that this little powerhouse seed has so many nutrients like phosphorous, protein, and calcium.
 It’s the calcium in chia seeds that may benefit your bones.

-Protein is made up of amino acids and is essential to the body.
 Two tablespoons of chia seeds contain 4 grams of protein.
-A 140-pound person needs about 50 grams of protein a day, and a 200-pound person, 70 grams, and that's just to survive, not even to build muscle and thrive.
-Use chia seeds as a way to top up your protein intake, along with lean meats, poultry, high-quality protein powder, and full-fat dairy.
+Chia seeds can act as a way to increase your daily protein intake, along with lean meats, poultry, high-quality protein powder, and full-fat dairy.

-Chia seeds are impressively high in fiber.
-Fiber is excellent for gut health.
-Remember, two tablespoons of chia seeds contain 11 grams of fiber – almost half the daily requirement for women and about a third for men.
-Adding chia seeds to food is an easy way to add this important component to your food.
+Chia seeds are impressively high in fiber, which is important for gut health.
+Remember, two tablespoons of chia seeds contain 11 grams of fiber.

 If you make a serving of cinnamon raisin overnight oats, you’ll get 5.5 grams of fiber in that one serving.